photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

 - You should have tested your changes on all supported browsers and devices
 - If needed, your contribution should include updated documentation in a separate pull request

+!!! tldr ""
-They are not intended as a filter or barrier to participation.
-If you are unfamiliar with Open Source development on GitHub, we will [help you](https://gitter.im/browseyourlife/community).
+    These guidelines are not intended as a filter or barrier to participation.
+If you are unfamiliar with Open Source development, we will [help you](https://gitter.im/browseyourlife/community).

 ### To submit new code... ###